-When the parent body of Veritas disrupted, it ejected almost half of its mass in the form of fragments ranging from um-size dust grains to multi-km asteroids.
-These bodies then experienced dynamical evolution according to size.
-The evolution of small fragments ( $D = 1-1000 \mu m$ ) was dominated by planetary perturbations and nongravitational forces, which caused them to spiral inwards toward the Sun.
-In contrast, larger fragments ( $D > 1000 \mu m$ ) were trapped in the main belt unless they could reach a chaotic resonance capable of placing them onto a planet-crossing orbit.
-The nearest resonances capable of producing an asteroid shower are ~0.1 AU from the Veritas family (e.g., the 9:4, 11:5, or 2:1 mean motion resonances with Jupiter).
+Figure 1 | Two periods of elevated He flux, at ~35 Myr ago (late Eocene) and ~8 Myr ago (late Miocene), indicate intervals of enhanced accumulation rate of IDPs.
+Open and filled symbols are individual new He measurements from ODP Site 757 (central Indian Ocean, 17° 01.458' S, 88° 10.899' E).
+Lines are 3-point running means through the data points, taken to minimize the effects of occasional sampling of large individual asteroid shower are $\sim 0.1$ AU from the Veritas family (for example, the 9:4, 11:5 or 2:1 mean motion resonances with Jupiter).
 This distance would either require huge ejection velocities from Veritas (that are not observed) or extremely long drift times via Yarkovsky thermal forces (which would fail to produce a spike of impactors).
-For reference, Yarkovsky drift occurs when small asteroids absorb solar photons, heat up, and then reradiate the energy away in a non-isotropic manner after a short delay.
-Moreover, these resonances are very unlikely to produce Earth impactors .
-Thus, the Veritas family-forming event almost certainly did not produce an asteroid shower on Earth, so the absence of craters of this age is not surprising.
+(Yarkovsky drift occurs when small asteroids absorb solar photons, heat up and then reradiate the energy away in a non-isotropic manner after a short delay.)
+Moreover, these resonances are very unlikely to produce Earth impactors.
+Thus, the event that formed the Veritas family almost certainly did not produce an asteroid shower on Earth, so the absence of craters of this age is not surprising.

-To investigate under what conditions the Veritas collision might produce a dust spike similar to that defined by the ${}^{3}$ He record, we developed a statistical Monte-Carlo model to track the collisional and dynamical evolution of particles formed by the disruption of Veritas.
-(Model details can be found in the Supplementary Material).
-The results of our code were calibrated by modelling the evolution of dust in several latitudinal bands observed by the Infrared Astronomical Satellite (IRAS) (see Ref.
+To investigate under what conditions the Veritas collision might produce a dust spike similar to that defined by the He record, we developed a statistical Monte Carlo model to track the collisional and dynamical evolution of particles formed by the disruption of Veritas.
+(Model details can be found in Supplementary Information).
+The results of our code were calibrated by modelling the evolution of dust in several latitudinal bands observed by the Infrared Astronomical Satellite (IRAS; see ref.
 15 for details).
-To compare our model results with the ${}^{3}$ He data, we calculated the flux of $D = 10 \mu m$ particles reaching 1 AU.
+To compare our model results with the He data, we calculated the flux of $D = 10 \,\mu m$ particles reaching 1 AU.
 Particles of about this size can escape intense atmospheric entry heating and He loss, and currently dominate the He flux to Earth.
-Since we do not yet have a model of He implantation in IDPs, nor one for heating and helium retention during atmospheric entry of IDPs produced during the dust spike, here we simply compare our model 1 AU flux with the shape and duration of the He peak.
+Since we do not yet have a model of He implantation in IDPs, or one for heating and helium retention during atmospheric entry of IDPs produced during the dust spike, here we simply compare our model 1 AU flux with the shape and duration of the He peak.